XanderGriff/speed-dating-data-mining/README.md

 ## **Section 2: Approach:**

-Based on course content and experience with course assignments, the Cross-Industry Standard Process for Data Mining (CRISP-DM) problem solving procedure has been adopted and adapted for this assignment.
+The Cross-Industry Standard Process for Data Mining (CRISP-DM) problem solving procedure has been adopted and adapted for this experiment.
 The main phases of the adapted CRISP-DM used for this project are as follows [1]:

 1. Background Research